If you are looking for a decadent, easy vegan Alfredo sauce recipe, you have come to the right place!

 Is Vegan Alfredo Sauce Healthier Than Regular Alfredo Sauce?

-My vegan alfredo sauce recipe is loaded with the good stuff and high-quality ingredients!
+My nut-free Alfredo sauce recipe is loaded with the good stuff and high-quality ingredients!

 Every single ingredient you put in you can pronounce and it is good for your heart and your health!

 Cauliflower, garlic, onion, non-dairy milk and more.
 Everything is pure and simple and very good for you!